Solar PV

 Advanced Monitoring

 OWLPVoptions2So your home is producing electricity....but how do you know what it's producing?
 Well, we knew you'd ask and we've made it easy.
-Any system we provide will be able to display what electricity is being generated and we can offer this via a remote Smartphone App as well!
+Any system we provide will be able to display what electricity is being generated and all our systems are connected to your home's Wi-Fi (pending availability at time of installation) and this will enable you to view your system's production and settings on your PC or via a smart device application.

-Contact our sales team today on (098) 42699 to find out more about our Solar PV packages or click here to email us.
+Contact our dedicated sales team on (098) 42699 or on [email protected] to find out more or fill in our contact form here.

 Technical Information